Browse Designs

 In 1128, Bernard of Clairvaux "was just twenty-eight years old when the Council of Troyes asked him to help create a Rule for the Templars.
 He did more than that.
 He became their most vocal champion, urging that they be supported with gifts of land and money and exhorting men of good family to cast off their sinful lives and take up the sword and the cross as Templar Knights." - John J. Robinson, Born in Blood

-"St Bernard, who took a strong liking to Hughes, recognized a means of channeling the feudal nobility's surplus energy which would convert 'criminals and godless, robbers, murderers and adulterers'.
+"St Bernard, who took a strong liking to Hughes, recognized a means of channelling the feudal nobility's surplus energy which would convert 'criminals and godless, robbers, murderers and adulterers'.
 He promised Hughes that he would compile a rule and find recruits.
 'They can fight the battle of the Lord and indeed be soldiers of Christ'.
 Military Christianity had found it real creator." - Desmond Seward, The Monks of War

 "Indeed, the knights of Christ fight the battles of their lord in safety, by no means fearing to have sinned in slaying the foe, nor fearing the peril of their own deaths, seeing that either dealing out death or dying, when for Christ's sake, contains nothing criminal but rather merits glorious reward.
 On this account, then: for Christ! hence Christ is attained.
 He who, forsooth! freely takes the death of his foe as an act of vengeance, the more willingly finds consolation in his status as a soldier of Christ.
 The soldier of Christ kills safely; he dies the more safely.
 He serves his own interests in dying, and Christ's interests in killing!" - St Bernard